Testing of Autonomous Vehicles with a Driver

 Autonomous Vehicle Collision Reports

-Under the testing regulations, manufacturers are required to provide DMV with a Report of Traffic Collision Involving an Autonomous Vehicle (form OL 316) within 10 business days of the incident.
+Under the testing regulations, manufacturers are required to provide DMV with a Report of Traffic Collision Involving an Autonomous Vehicle (form OL 316) within 10 days after the collision.

 View Autonomous Vehicle Collision Reports submitted to the department.
 Each OL 316 is redacted of information that is not appropriate for disclosure under the California Public Records Act.